rafaelbailo/HTMLBuilder.jl/docs/src/HTMLElements.md

 a((; href), "The HTMLBuilder.jl documentation")
 ```

-## Register your own HTML elements
+## Registering your own HTML elements

 If you need to use an HTML element not exported by **HTMLBuilder.jl**, you can simply add your own with the `@register` macro:
 ```@repl 1